Alvearie/HRI/documentation/index.md

 - Streaming - all data is streamed
 - Batch support - a collection of health data records can be streamed and processed together
-- Validation - optional record level validation is performed on the data
 - Multitenancy - supports segregation of data by tenant and Data Integrator

 ## Key Technologies
 - [Event Streams](https://www.ibm.com/cloud/event-streams), an IBM Cloud-based [Apache Kafka](https://kafka.apache.org/) managed service, is the technology used for producing and consuming the data streams
+- Using [IBM Cloud Functions](https://cloud.ibm.com/functions/learn/concepts), HRI exposes a Serverless RESTful Management API that is used to control and configure the system
 - [Elasticsearch](https://github.com/elastic/elasticsearch) is the distributed NoSQL data store that is used to store information about batches
-- [Flink](https://flink.apache.org/) is a stateful stream processing framework that is used to perform validation.

 ## IBM Cloud Dependencies
 The HRI was developed on the IBM Cloud and currently does not support running on other public or private clouds.
-However, as a part of Alvearie, the goal is to support other public and private cloud, which the team continues to work towards.
-Please see the [Roadmap](roadmap.md) for additional details.
+However, as a part of Alvearie, the goal is to support other public and private clouds, which the team continues to work towards.

 ## Core Architecture
 ![core-architecture](images/architecture-core.png)